 Network, Network, Network

 Networking, especially through LinkedIn and similar platforms, is essential to land cannabis industry jobs in the COVID-19 era.
 Join professional cannabis groups on social media, reconnect with past co-workers, and see where your friends currently work and reach out.
-People will post job opportunities on their personal LinkedIn or Facebook feeds, so it’s beneficial to add friends, acquaintances, and even people with careers you admire.
+People will post job opportunities on their personal LinkedIn profiles or Facebook feeds, so it’s beneficial to add friends, acquaintances, and even people with careers you admire.
 You may also reach out to individuals at cannabis companies that interest you.
 However, make sure you build real relationships and show the utmost respect.
 Additionally, attend virtual cannabis events or webinars, as many of them are free.
 You can get the names of speaker and panel representatives and their companies so you can email them.
 Offer feedback, ask questions, or thank them and introduce yourself to break the ice.
 Putting yourself out there is essential to expanding your network.

 Update Your Social Media Profiles